Skip to content

 Colombo's startup scene has matured significantly since 2020, with accelerators like Hatch (by Sri Lanka Telecom), Spiralation, and Blue Ocean Ventures supporting early-stage tech companies.
 The government has also established a Rs.
 1.5 billion startup fund under the Ministry of Digital Economy to further support tech entrepreneurs.

-Why Outsource to Sri Lanka?
+Why Outsource Software Development to Sri Lanka?

 Sri Lanka may not have the sheer scale of India or the Philippines, but that's increasingly seen as an advantage.
 Here is what sets Sri Lankan software companies apart in the global outsourcing landscape: